-- 3.5 Many of Sunderland's alcohol related outcomes remain significantly worse than the England average.
+- 3.4 Many of Sunderland's alcohol related outcomes remain significantly worse than the England average.
 Specifically, alcohol related hospital admission rates are significantly worse than the rest of England.
 Addressing alcohol harms is a complex issue and no single approach will be successful in isolation, therefore it requires commitment and contributions from a range of partners across the City.
 City.
-Alcohol remains one of the key drivers of health inequalities and is the key cause of premature death, placing a significant burden across the whole system: NHS, adult social care, the wider economy, notably local businesses. - 3.6 A licensing authority may publish a CIA, it is not a statutory requirement to do so.
-A CIA is a statement that the licensing authority considers that the number of relevant authorisations in respect of premises in one or more parts of its area described in the CIA is such that it is likely that it would be inconsistent with the authority's duty (the duty to carry out its functions with a view to promoting the licensing objectives) to grant any further relevant authorisations in respect of premises in that part or those parts of its area. - 3.7 In some areas where the number, type or density of licensed premises, such as those selling alcohol or providing late night refreshment, is high or exceptional, serious problems of nuisance and disorder may arise outside or some distance from those premises.
-Such problems generally occur as a result of large numbers of drinkers being concentrated in an area, for example when leaving premises at peak times or when queuing at fast food outlets or for public transport. - 3.8 A CIA may relate to all relevant authorisations, or only to relevant authorisations of a particular type described in the Assessment.
-For example, for certain parts of the area, the licensing authority may, having regard to the levels of crime and disorder and public health data, consider it appropriate to implement a CIA to cover only 'off' licensed premises and to not include in the Assessment premises licensed for the sale of alcohol for consumption on the premises(eg, pubs, bars and restaurants etc). - 3.9 The existing Sunderland CIA was adopted on 19 September 2018 following a prescribed statutory consultation process.
-A copy of the CIA was attached to the report considered by the Committee at the previous meeting held on 2 August 2021.
+Alcohol remains one of the key drivers of health inequalities and is the key cause of premature death, placing a significant burden across the whole system: NHS, adult social care, the wider economy, notably local businesses. - 3.5 A licensing authority may publish a CIA, it is not a statutory requirement to do so.
+A CIA is a statement that the licensing authority considers that the number of relevant authorisations in respect of premises in one or more parts of its area described in the CIA is such that it is likely that it would be inconsistent with the authority's duty (the duty to carry out its functions with a view to promoting the licensing objectives) to grant any further relevant authorisations in respect of premises in that part or those parts of its area. - 3.6 In some areas where the number, type or density of licensed premises, such as those selling alcohol or providing late night refreshment, is high or exceptional, serious problems of nuisance and disorder may arise outside or some distance from those premises.
+Such problems generally occur as a result of large numbers of drinkers being concentrated in an area, for example when leaving premises at peak times or when queuing at fast food outlets or for public transport. - 3.7 A CIA may relate to all relevant authorisations, or only to relevant authorisations of a particular type described in the Assessment.
+For example, for certain parts of the area, the licensing authority may, having regard to the levels of crime and disorder and public health data, consider it appropriate to implement a CIA to cover only 'off' licensed premises and to not include in the Assessment premises licensed for the sale of alcohol for consumption on the premises(eg, pubs, bars and restaurants etc). - The existing Sunderland CIA was adopted on 19 September 2018 following a prescribed statutory consultation process.
+A copy of the CIA is attached at Appendix 1.
 Under the Licensing Act, CIAs must be reviewed every 3 years, so the current Assessment is due for a review prior to 18 September 2021.